ragoso/MyContainerService/README.md

 # MyContainerService
 This is an simple abstraction of Docker (For now) Services API to easily and safely manage services from anywhere.

+:warning: Be very careful with production use. **Credentials not implemented yet**.

 # ToDo
 - [ ] Tests, tests, tests and more tests.
 - [ ] GRPC Endpoint with authentication.